Separating from Active Duty

-Transitional Assistance Management Program (TAMP)
+Transitional Assistance Management Program (TAMP):

-Continued Health Care Benefit Program (CHCBP)
+Continued Health Care Benefit Program (CHCBP):

 - If you qualify, you can purchase CHCBP within 60 days of loss of eligibility for either regular TRICARE or TAMP coverage

-To apply for VA health benefits:
+You can apply for VA health benefits:

 Visit www.va.gov for more information.

-While covered by TRICARE, you have minimum essential coverage required under the Affordable Care Act.
-When you lose TRICARE, you'll be losing that minimum essential coverage and you'll need to make some decisions about your health care.
+While covered by TRICARE, you have minimum essential coverageBasic health care coverage that meets the Affordable Care Act requirement.
+If you don’t have coverage, you may have to pay a fee for each month you aren’t covered. you need under the Affordable Care Act.
+When you lose TRICARE, you'll lose that required coverage and you'll need to make some decisions about your health care.

-- If you purchase the CHCBP, you will have minimum coverage for 18-38 months after TRICARE or TAMP ends.
+- If you purchase the CHCBP, you will have minimum coverage for 18-38 months after TRICARE or TAMP ends

 - If you qualify for VA benefits, you might have minimum essential coverage.
-Check with the VA for details.
+Check with the VA for details

-- If you have employer-sponsored health insurance when you separate, you'll have minimum essential coverage.
+- If you have employer-sponsored health insurance when you separate, you'll have minimum essential coverage

 - If you don't have TAMP, the CHCBP, VA or other insurance after these benefits end, search the Health Insurance Marketplace to find civilian health coverage